Witnessing the Great Migration

 Massai women with shaved hair are married

-The great migration-Every year over a million wildebeest and zebras migrate across the African plains in pursuit of greener pastors.
-It was one of the most amazing sights of my life.
-I didn’t appreciate the tetse flies that traveled with them.
+The yearly great migration of over a million wildebeest and zebras across the African plains in pursuit of greener pastures.
+It was one of the most amazing sights of my life, although I didn’t appreciate the tsetse flies that traveled with them.

 Acacia tree